-(1) Qualifications: Each alcohol and other drug abuse treatment program shall have an identified clinical supervisor who has one of the following qualifications at the time of hire:

-(a) Five years of paid full-time experience in the field of alcohol and other drug counseling; or (b) A Bachelor's degree and four years of paid full-time experience in the social services field, with a minimum of two years of direct alcohol and other drug counseling experience; or

-(c) A Master's degree and three years of paid full-time experience in the social services field with a minimum of two years of direct alcohol and other drug counseling experience.

-(2) Competency: Any supervisor shall:

-(a) Have knowledge and experience demonstrating competence in the performance of the following essential job functions: supervision of treatment staff including staff development, treatment planning, case management, and utilization of community resources including self-help groups; preparation and supervision of client evaluation procedures; preparation and supervision of case management procedures for client treatment; conducting of individual, group, family, and other counseling; and assurance of the clinical integrity of all client records for cases under their supervision, including timely entry or correctness of records and requiring adequate clinical rationale for decisions in admission and assessment records, treatment plans and progress notes, and discharge records;

-(b) Demonstrate by his or her conduct the competencies required by this rule and compliance with the program policies and procedures implementing these rules; and

-(c) Except as provided in section (5) of this rule, hold a current certification or license in addiction counseling or hold a current license as a health or allied provider issued by a state licensing body.

-(3) Certification: For supervisors holding a certification or license in addiction counseling, qualifications for the certificate or license must have included at least:

-(a) 4,000 hours of supervised experience in alcohol/drug abuse counseling;

-(b) 270 contact hours of education and training in alcoholism and drug abuse related subjects; and

-(c) Successful completion of a written objective examination or portfolio review by the certifying body.

-(4) Licensure/Registration: For supervisors holding a health or allied provider license, such license/registration shall have been issued by one of the following state bodies and the supervisor must possess documentation of at least 120 contact hours of academic or continuing professional education in the treatment of alcohol and drug-related disorders:
+- (1) Qualifications: Each alcohol and other drug abuse treatment program shall have an identified clinical supervisor who has one of the following qualifications at the time of hire: - (a) Five years of paid full-time experience in the field of alcohol and other drug counseling; or - (b) A Bachelor's degree and four years of paid full-time experience in the social services field, with a minimum of two years of direct alcohol and other drug counseling experience; or - (c) A Master's degree and three years of paid full-time experience in the social services field with a minimum of two years of direct alcohol and other drug counseling experience. - 2) Competency: Any supervisor shall: - (a) Have knowledge and experience demonstrating competence in the performance of the following essential job functions: supervision of treatment staff including staff development, treatment planning, case management, and utilization of community resources including self-help groups; preparation and supervision of client evaluation procedures; preparation and supervision of case management procedures for client treatment; conducting of individual, group, family, and other counseling; and assurance of the clinical integrity of all client records for cases under their supervision, including timely entry or correctness of records and requiring adequate clinical rationale for decisions in admission and assessment records, treatment plans and progress notes, and discharge records; - (b) Demonstrate by his or her conduct the competencies required by this rule and compliance with the program policies and procedures implementing these rules; and - (c) Except as provided in section (5) of this rule, hold a current certification or license in addiction counseling or hold a current license as a health or allied provider issued by a state licensing body - (3) Certification: For supervisors holding a certification or license in addiction counseling, qualifications for the certificate or license must have included at least: - (a) 4,000 hours of supervised experience in alcohol/drug abuse counseling; - (b) 300 contact hours of education and training in alcoholism and drug abuse related subjects; and - (c) Successful completion of a written objective examination or portfolio review by the certifying body. - (4) Licensure/Registration: For supervisors holding a health or allied provider license, such license/registration shall have been issued by one of the following state bodies and the supervisor must possess documentation of at least 120 contact hours of academic or continuing professional education in the treatment of alcohol and drug-related disorders:

+- (a) Board of Medical Examiners;

+- (b) Board of Psychologist Examiners;

+- (c) Board of Clinical Social Workers;

-(d) Board of Licensed Professional Counselors and Therapists; or
+- (d) Board of Licensed Professional Counselors and Therapists;

-(5) Existing Staff: Residential program supervisors not having a credential or license that meets the standards identified in sections (3) or (4) of this rule must achieve certification or licensure meeting the standards of section (3) of this rule within 18 months of the effective date of this rule.
+or

+(e) Board of Nursing.

-(6) Recovering Individuals: For an individual recovering from a substance abuse related disorder, the performance of a clinical supervisor's essential job functions in connection with staff and clients who themselves may be trying to recover from a substance abuse related disorder demands that an applicant or person hired as clinical supervisor be able to demonstrate continuous sobriety under nonresidential, independent living conditions for the immediate past two years.
+(5) Recovering Individuals: For an individual recovering from a substance abuse related disorder, the performance of a clinical supervisor's essential job functions in connection with staff and clients who themselves may be trying to recover from a substance abuse related disorder demands that an applicant or person hired as clinical supervisor be able to demonstrate continuous sobriety under nonresidential, independent living conditions for the immediate past two years.

-(7) Administrator as Clinical Supervisor: If the program's director meets the qualifications of the clinical supervisor, the director may be the clinical supervisor.
+(6) Administrator as Clinical Supervisor: If the program's director meets the qualifications of the clinical supervisor, the director may be the clinical supervisor